Hevne/RTS_Balacing_Hevne/README.md

 # Introduction
-My name is Eudald Garrofe, I'm a student from CITM's videogames design & development degree.
+My name is Eudald Garrofe, [Hevne](https://github.com/Hevne) on GitHub, I'm a student from CITM's videogames design & development degree.
 On this website I'm going to talk about the RTS games genre and the main aspects we need to take in account when as a Game Designer we try to balance our game.

 # Index